eamars/OpenTrickler/CommunityContributions/Memphis/readme.md

 ## Powder cup
-It is possible not to use the gasket if your print is very tight.
+It is possible not to use the o-ring if your print is very tight.
 ![Powder_cup_1.jpg](resources/Powder_cup_1.jpg)
 ![Powder_cup_2.jpg](resources/Powder_cup_2.jpg)
 ![Powder_cup_3.jpg](resources/Powder_cup_3.jpg)